 09.04.13.
 Antigua Boat Sheds, 1882, Avon River, Cambridge Tce

 By Antigua Boat Sheds, Cambridge Tce, I wondered what Council was playing at with 2 diggers lifting large concrete blocks from Avon River & wads of workmen in orange, Hi Viz vests standing around behind a cordon fence.
-Information boards on the fence read:
+Info boards on the fence read:

 Te Papa Otakaro / Avon River Precinct